 Using multiprocessing module might be the way to go.

-#2 Updated by Sean Fagan over 1 year ago
+#2 Updated by Sean Fagan almost 2 years ago

 - Status changed from Unscreened to Screened